deargle/gcp-vuln-server-behind-openvpn/README.md

-# Pentest lab on GCP using Terraform, Chef, Ansible, and Vagrant
+# Terraform workspace with a vulnerable server beind OpenVPN on Google Cloud Platform (GCP), using Terraform, Chef, Ansible, and Vagrant

 _Because why not use all the things?_